Safety and Effectiveness of Gene Therapy

 Principal Investigator: Andrew Byrnes, PhD

-Office / Division / Lab: OCTGT / DCGT / GTIB
+Office / Division / Lab: OTAT / DCGT / GTIB

 Gene therapy holds great promise for treating cancer, inherited disorders, and other diseases.
 Gene therapy, also often referred to as 'gene transfer,' uses carriers called 'vectors' to deliver genes to tissues where they are needed.
 The genes in gene therapy vectors code for specific proteins that may treat disease.
 Gene therapy vectors can be engineered to produce a variety of therapeutic proteins, and researchers are investigating the safety and effectiveness of a variety of different types of vectors in hundreds of clinical trials in the US.